Luis Guzmán

-Luis Guzmán (born October 23, 1956) is a Puerto Rican actor.
+Luis Guzmán (born August 28, 1956) is a Puerto Rican actor.
 His career spans over 40 years and includes a number of films and television series.
 He has appeared in Paul Thomas Anderson's films Boogie Nights (1997), Magnolia (1999) and Punch-Drunk Love (2002), and Steven Soderbergh's films Out of Sight (1998), The Limey (1999) and Traffic (2000).
 His other film credits include Q & A (1990), The Hard Way (1991), Carlito's Way (1993), Snake Eyes (1998) and Keanu (2016).
 For his role in The Limey, he received a nomination for the Independent Spirit Award for Best Supporting Male.

-On television, he starred as Raoul Hernandez on the HBO prison drama Oz (1998–2000), José Gonzalo Rodríguez Gacha on Narcos (2015), Jesse "Mama" Salander on the CBS medical drama Code Black (2015–2018), Hector Contreras on Perpetual Grace, LTD (2019), and Gomez Addams on Wednesday (2022–present).
+On television, he starred as Raoul Hernandez on the HBO prison drama Oz (1998–2000), José Gonzalo Rodríguez Gacha on Narcos (2015), Jesse "Mama" Salander on the CBS medical drama Code Black (2015–2018), Alejandro "Guapo" Villabuena in Godfather of Harlem (2019), Hector Contreras on Perpetual Grace, LTD (2019), and Gomez Addams on Wednesday (2022–present).

 Early life

-Guzmán was born in Cayey, Puerto Rico, and was raised in New York City's Riverdale and the surrounding Bronx neighborhood.
-He went to Seward Park High School on the Lower East Side.
-His mother, Rosa, was a hospital worker, and his stepfather, Benjamin Cardona, was a TV repairman..
-He shortly after began his career as a social worker, working as a youth counselor at the Henry Street Settlement.
+Guzmán was born in Cayey, Puerto Rico, and was raised on the Lower East Side of Manhattan.
+He went to Seward Park High School.
+His mother, Rosa, was a hospital worker, and his stepfather, Benjamin Cardona, was a TV repairman.
+Guzmán graduated from City College of New York, and shortly after began his career as a social worker, working as a youth counselor at the Henry Street Settlement.
 He moonlighted as an actor, eventually becoming heavily involved in street theatre and independent films.